caiks/TBOT03/README.md

 std::log(sizeA): 12.8868
 ```

-Adding these 2 *models* to the earlier ones confirmed that, although the `location` *entropy* decreased with *size*, these *induced models* are not able to to reduce it to zero -
+Adding these 2 *models* to the earlier ones confirms that, although the `location` *entropy* decreased with *size*, these *induced models* are far from being able to to reduce it to zero -

 model|size|label entropy/size
 ---|---|---